Albania Food

 Cheese and Dairy

-• Mishavinë: A northern mountain cheese associated with Kelmend and the Albanian Alps
+• Mishavinë: A northern mountain cheese associated with Kelmend and the Albanian Alps.

-• Gjizë: A fresh curd cheese used in byrek, stuffed peppers, fërgesë, spreads, and breakfast plates
+• Gjizë: A fresh curd cheese used in byrek, stuffed peppers, fërgesë, spreads, and breakfast plates.

-• Yogurt: A core ingredient in tavë kosi, sauces, soups, and simple side dishes
+• Yogurt: A core ingredient in tavë kosi, sauces, soups, and simple side dishes.

 Olive Oil, Onions, and Vegetables

-• Qepa e Drishtit: A Drisht onion from the Shkodër area, used in northern cooking and stews
+• Qepa e Drishtit: A Drisht onion from the Shkodër area, used in northern cooking and stews.

-• Peppers: Used in fërgesë, stuffed peppers, roasted vegetable plates, and salads
+• Peppers: Used in fërgesë, stuffed peppers, roasted vegetable plates, and salads.

-• Tomatoes, cucumbers, herbs, and greens: Common in salads, soups, pies, and vegetable casseroles
+• Tomatoes, cucumbers, herbs, and greens: Common in salads, soups, pies, and vegetable casseroles.

 Honey, Fruit, Mushrooms, and Mountain Products

-• Mjalti i Bedunicës: Honey linked to the bedunica flower and the Frashër area near Bredhi i Hotovës National Park
+• Mjalti i Bedunicës: Honey linked to the bedunica flower and the Frashër area near Bredhi i Hotovës National Park.

-• Këpurdha e Pukës: Mushrooms associated with the Pukë area
+• Këpurdha e Pukës: Mushrooms associated with the Pukë area.

-• Kumbulla e thatë e Shumbatit: Dried plums from the Dibër area
+• Kumbulla e thatë e Shumbatit: Dried plums from the Dibër area.

-• Chestnuts, apples, figs, citrus, and grapes: Seasonal products that appear in markets, desserts, preserves, and home cooking
+• Chestnuts, apples, figs, citrus, and grapes: Seasonal products that appear in markets, desserts, preserves, and home cooking.

-Together, these products show how Albania food changes between the northern mountains, central agricultural areas, inland towns, lake regions, and the Adriatic-Ionian coast.
+Together, these products show how Albania food changes between northern mountains, central agricultural areas, inland towns, lake regions, and the Adriatic-Ionian coast.

 Traditional Dishes in Albania

 Traditional Albanian dishes vary by region, but many are built around dairy, lamb, vegetables, pies, stews, grilled meat, lake fish, seafood, and seasonal produce.
-Inland towns tend to show more baked dishes and dairy-based cooking, while the coast brings grilled fish, mussels, octopus, shrimp, and lighter vegetable plates.
+Inland towns show more baked dishes and dairy-based cooking, while the coast brings grilled fish, mussels, octopus, shrimp, and lighter vegetable plates.

 Tave Kosi in Berat, Albania